Igalia/chisel/doc/docformat.md

 Document tree element: `doctree.raw`

-    raw ("device-model", "raw data")
+    raw ("output-name", "raw data")

 Blob of raw data that is to be sent to the device as-is.
-The data will be sent only when the document is being sent to a particular *device-model*, and ignored for the rest of devices. **Using `raw()` is discouraged** as it violates the purpose of the document being device-independent, still it is provided as a way to do fine-grained control for particular devices.
+The data will be sent only when the document is being sent to a particular *output*, and ignored for the rest of devices. **Using `raw()` is discouraged** as it violates the purpose of the document being device-independent, still it is provided as a way to do fine-grained control for particular devices.

+The *output* name may be:

+* A particular device identifier containing the manufacturer and model name, e.g. `indexbraille/basic-d`.
+Output will be done only to devices of that particular model.

+* A wildcard for a specific manufacturer, using `*` as the model name, e.g.
+`indexbraille/*`.
+Output will be sent to any device of the specified manufacturer.

+* The name of the output renderer being used, e.g. `indexbraille-v4`.
+Output will be sent to any device using that renderer, regardless of the particular manufacturer and model.

 <!-- vim: filetype=markdown spell spelllang=en
   -->